 (b) Buyer represents and warrants to Seller that, with respect to each Transaction, it will have the full and unqualified right to transfer the Purchased Securities (after adjustment for any substituted or Additional Purchased Securities) to Seller in accordance with the terms of the Agreement and that, upon such transfer, such Securities will be free and clear of any prior lien, claim, security interest or other encumbrance on the Repurchase Date.

 8. Non-assignability.
-The first sentence of Paragraph 15(a) of the Agreement is hereby amended by adding after words “other party” the following: “(which consent will not be unreasonably withheld or delayed)”.
+The first sentence of Section 14.1 of the Agreement is hereby amended by adding after words “other party” the following: “(which consent will not be unreasonably withheld or delayed)”.

 Miscellaneous.

-(a) Each party hereby agrees to deliver the following documents at the execution of this Agreement:
+(a) Additional Documentation.
+Each party hereby agrees to deliver the following documents at the execution of this Agreement:

 (i) certified incumbency certificate or other evidence of authority and specimen signatures with respect to each party and its respective signatories executing this Agreement; and